Going, Going, Gone: Correlating improvement needs and overall grades in 2023-24

 The other biggest threat to schools concerned about a negative judgment and slipping onto one of the ‘serious weaknesses’ or ‘special measures’ lists, are around the effectiveness of previous improvement plans and the assiduousness of governance in holding leaders to account.
 The first of these was most strongly correlated with the inadequate judgment (remembering that these will remain for each of the EIF domains for at least one more year), whilst the second was more often correlated with a requires improvement overall outcome.

 Taken together and alongside monitoring and evaluation processes being fit for purpose (40% of which were linked to negative judgments), there was in the 23/24 academic year a real emphasis on how schools coordinate the work of leaders to drive school improvement whilst keeping children safe.
-External evaluation of these leadership and governance processes to helps schools becoming echo chambers of groupthink would appear to be a pressing need.
+External evaluation of these leadership and governance processes to helps schools avoid becoming echo chambers of groupthink would appear to be a pressing need.

 There are some needs comments for leadership and management that have a strong correlation with good or outstanding judgements: areas where it is more forgivable to be found wanting.
 The strongest of these was where recent changes were not fully embedded, which linked to good or better outcomes in 79% of cases: an implication might be that it is never too late to change course.
 Stakeholder concerns, which so often give school leaders sleepless nights about their possible negative impact were actually positively correlated with good or better overall judgments (74%), as were concerns about the efficacy of subject leadership.